Compelling Coffee // Cat’s Pajamas Blend

 Los Alpes also has its own wet mill on site with triple separation plus a unique drying system of warm air over several stacked drying beds.
 Following drying, the coffee was moved to Juan’s own dry mill in the city where the coffee was stored till hulled for shipment.

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Cat’s Pajamas Blend, from Compelling and Rich Coffee in Los Angeles, California.
+Today we’re sipping the Cat’s Pajamas Blend, from Compelling Coffee in Los Angeles, California.
 Feel free to pull up a chair.

 region: Antioquia, Colombia // Yirgacheffe, Ethiopia